 \section{Introduction}

 Kaons and pions play an important role in the description of the low-energy dynamics and properties of the strong interactions nonperturbative QCD~\cite{Ioffe:2005ym} such as color QCD confinement and dynamical chiral symmetry breaking (D$\chi$SB), which are related to the so-called hadron mass generation or emergent hadron mass (EHM)~\cite{Accardi:2023chb}.
-In the nuclear medium, it is expected the partial restoration of the chiral symmetry breaking to occur at higher nuclear matter density.
-However, the question of how the restoration mechanism happens in the nuclear medium and how it will affect the structure of hadron remains unresolved and is still poorly understood.
-It is widely known that not only the weak properties of hadrons are modified in a nuclear medium, but also the structure of hadrons is expected to change, as observed for the first time by the Stanford Linear Accelerator Center (SLAC) experiment, which is then so-called as the European Muon Collaboration (EMC) effect~\cite{EuropeanMuon:1983wih,Geesaman:1995yd}.
+In the nuclear medium, it is expected that the partial restoration of the chiral symmetry breaking occurs at higher nuclear matter density.
+However, the question of how the restoration mechanism happens in the nuclear medium and how it affects the structure of hadron remains unsolved and is still poorly understood.
+It is widely known that not only are the weak properties of hadrons modified in a nuclear medium but also the structure of hadrons is expected to change, as observed for the first time by the Stanford Linear Accelerator Center (SLAC) experiment, which is then so-called the European Muon Collaboration (EMC) effect~\cite{EuropeanMuon:1983wih,Geesaman:1995yd}.